Photo: Feng Hai

 Be patient: Building a comprehensive collection takes time.
 Don't rush to overpay for items; good deals often come to those who wait.
 It took me more than 30 years to build the collection I have today.

 Where do you find your records and what should you look for?
 What is expensive and what is affordable?
 A lot depends on how rare the edition is and its condition.
-To learn how to grade your records, you can refear to Discogs' guide to grading.
+To learn how to grade your records, you can refer to Discogs' guide to grading.

 Here is an overview of where I frequently find and buy my records.